-Changes to Depreciation Rates in MPD OATT Formula Rate (ER23-2085)
+MPD OATT Changes to Depreciation Rates in Formula Rate (ER23-2085)

-On June 7, 2023, Versant Power filed a revised Attachment J to its OATT for Maine Public District (the "MPD OATT") to (i) revise its Transmission Plant depreciation rates to reflect a recent depreciation study; and (ii) harmonize the General Plant depreciation rates set forth the MPD OATT with those recently approved by the MPUC for distribution ratemaking purposes.
-Versant requested a June 1, 2024 effective date (which is the first date of the next rate year under the MPD OATT formula rate), but action on the filing by August 7, 2023.
-Comments on this filing were due on or before June 28, 2023 and were filed by the Maine PUC.
-Versant answered the June 28 comments of the Maine PUC on July 13, 2023, and the Maine PUC answered Versant's July 13, 2023 comments on July 18, 2013.
-On July 31, 2023, Versant Power asked the FERC to delay action on this filing until October 9, 2023 to allow for a possible resolution of the MPUC's questions and concerns.
+On October 19, 2023, the FERC accepted a revised Attachment J to Versant Power's OATT for Maine Public District (the "MPD OATT") to (i) revise its Transmission Plant depreciation rates to reflect a recent depreciation study; and (ii) harmonize the General Plant depreciation rates set forth the MPD OATT with those recently approved by the MPUC for distribution ratemaking purposes.
+The revised Attachment J was accepted effective as of June 1, 2024 (which is the first date of the next rate year under the MPD OATT formula rate), as requested.
+Unless the October 19 order is challenged, this proceeding will be concluded.
+If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).